Our Privacy Commitment to you

 - Via laboratory samples

-Serum and Plasma samples are stored frozen and retained for a period of 1 month in our laboratory in Littleport, in accordance with the Royal College of Pathologists Guidelines.
+Serum and plasma samples are stored frozen and retained for no longer than a period of 1 month in our laboratory, in accordance with the Royal College of Pathologists Guidelines.
 Additional testing or retests will only be performed upon specific request by the client.
 Samples will be disposed of after this period by incineration.

-Payment card details received over the phone, by post or at seminars and exhibitions are either processed at point of receipt or at our Littleport office.
-All payment card details are securely destroyed after payment has been made.
+Payment card details received over the phone, at seminars and exhibitions are either processed at point of receipt or at our head office.
+Our payment gateway may hold your payment card details securely for future payments.

 We also adhere to the Payment Card Industry Data Security Standards (PCI-DSS), see Digital Services.

-When you use a social media platform and interact with ODG, you do so by consenting to the terms & conditions of such platforms.
-This can include Facebook, Twitter, Instagram, LinkedIn, Pinterest, YouTube and Google+.
+When you use a social media platform and interact with Omega Diagnostics Limited and its products, you do so by consenting to the terms & conditions of such platforms.
+This can include Facebook, Twitter, Instagram, LinkedIn, Pinterest, YouTube, and Google+.
 For more information, please see their individual Terms & Conditions and privacy policies.

 eNewsletters | Marketing